Gus657/ai-summary-bio-front/README.md

 _you can see it working on: http://testgusgarcia.netlify.app/_

-_The Results are storaged on MongoDB Atlas_
+_The Results are storaged on MongoDB Atla s_

 _You can see more about the project, on https://1drv.ms/u/s!AqN2sPCuxQYkaICYe1VMWCbWCVI?e=S8rFkx_